Amin-Mhd/Multiple-Criteria-Decision-Analysis-Software/README.md

 The expert believes that the preference of the criteria are as follows:
 P > S > G > F
+Moreover, the expert suggested the following preference for each car in each criterion:
+In criterion P : A > C > B

+In criterion S : C > A > B

+In criterion G : B > C > A

+In criterion F : B > A > C

 ### Example 2: Group Decision Making
 .................
 Work in process